VeryLateCleric/CodeWarsPractice/CW010-LostWithoutMap/README.md

+# Lost Without Map

-# Given an array of integers, return a new array with each value doubled
+Given an array of integers, return a new array with each value doubled

 For example: